M-Files/Developer-Portal/UX-Design/index.md

 This document is intended to brief developers on the design principles of the M-Files UI, and to introduce the UI components used in desktop development.
 It targets  M-Files partners and developers who are building applications or services that need to replicate the M-Files "look and feel".

-M-Files 2018 contains an updated user interface in the desktop client.
+M-Files Online contains an updated user interface in the desktop client.
 The following design principles have been followed throughout the design process:

 ## Engaging